 THE NEW QUORUM — past Resident Artist Bios

-Damon Locks is a visual artist and vocalist/musician operating in the Chicago area since 1988.
-In late ’80s, he formed as vocalist/percussionist the punk band Trenchmouth, which toured the U.S. and internationally for seven years.
+DAMON LOCKS Damon Locks is a visual artist and vocalist/musician operating in the Chicago area since 1988.
+In late ’80s, he formed as vocalist/percussionist the punk band Trenchmouth, which toured For seven years.
 In the ’90s, he formed the avant-garde band The Eternals with whom he still plays.
 In 2000, he began performing as a vocalist/sampler operator in Rob Mazurek’s jazz group the Exploding Star Orchestra.
 A printmaker at heart, his mediums include screen print, digital print, photography, paint, pencil, teaching, drum machine, sampler, kalimba, melodica, or vinyl records.
 His art is communicating and the medium is less the focus.
 As time marches on he has become more invested in creating art that inhabits the spaces that intersect with the concerns of surviving contemporary culture.
-In recent years, he has lent his artistic and/or teaching talents to Prisons and Neighborhood Arts Project, Art Reach, the Center for Urban Pedagogy, the Jane Addams Hull House Museum and teaching at the University of Illinois at Chicago (UIC).
+Recently, he has lent his artistic and teaching talents to Prisons and Neighborhood Arts Project, Art Reach, the Center for Urban Pedagogy, the Jane Addams Hull House Museum and teaching at the University of Illinois at Chicago (UIC).
 The collaborations have allowed him to explore more directly engaged ways of making work.
 He most recently received the Helen Coburn Meier & Tim Meier Charitable Achievement Award, which provides a cash award to Chicago-area artists in mid-career who push the artistic envelope.